 The devil is in the details, and in some areas, like medical devices, there are a lot of details.
 These must all be documented.
 Since production parts are typically cut directly from our CAD files, the production drawings will show only overall or critical dimensions.
 This will allow an efficient inspection, identifying only those dimensions critical to the form, fit and function of the part or assembly.
 The assembly drawings will include exploded views illustrating how complex assemblies are to be assembled.
 Notes include special instructions for applying adhesives, torque levels for screws, placement of labels, and other procedures that are of important to the overall performance of the product.

 Point in fact: We often include a number of assembly drawings which typically contain exploded views illustrating how complex assemblies are to be assembled.
 Notes include special instructions for applying adhesives, torque levels for screws, placement of labels, and other procedures that are of critical important to the overall performance of the product in development.

-Because we’ve worked with hundreds of plastic products, our strict rule of thumb is that a product can only be considered ready for production release after it has been thoroughly tested and verified as inspected from first article production samples.
+Because we’ve worked on hundreds of plastic products, our rule is that a product can only be considered ready for production release after it has been thoroughly tested and inspected from first article production samples.

 Our design philosophy is based on a seamless transition of development steps.
 These start with the initial idea and finish with a perfect, high-quality, production device.
 While there are a number of product design agencies which can provide some of the services required to create a new product, there are few with the range and experience Integrated Design Systems can offer.